nasa-lambda/cmb_footprint/README.md

 There are several different ways to input experiments to the configuration file.
 Here we will go over all the different types.
 For each types I will list the different keys that must go in the configuration file for that entry.
+The regions are specified as strings in the standard astropy [coordinate format](http://astropy.readthedocs.org/en/latest/coordinates/).

 ### Healpix File ###